Katsevich-Lab/sceptre/README.md

 - A reimagined user experience based on a modular, object-oriented workflow.
-- Further improvements in computational and memory efficiency.
+- Further improvements in speed and memory efficiency.
 - A unified interface for low- and high-MOI analyses.
 - A suite of plotting functions facilitating visualization of each step in the pipeline.